 Treatment options for peripheral artery disease

-The most effective treatment for PAD is regular physical activity.
-A doctor will often recommend a program of supervised exercise training.
+Regular physical activity - this is the most effective treatment, a doctor will often recommend a program of supervised exercise training.
 The patient may have to start off slowly.
 Simple walking regimens, leg exercises, and treadmill exercise programs three times a week can result in decreased symptoms in just 4-8 weeks.

-Many individuals with PAD have elevated cholesterol levels.
-A diet low in saturated fat, trans fat, and cholesterol, as well as plenty of fruit and vegetables can help lower blood cholesterol levels.
+Diet changes and adjustments - many individuals with PAD have elevated cholesterol levels.
+A diet low in saturated fat, trans fat, and cholesterol, as well as plenty of fruit and vegetables, can help lower blood cholesterol levels.

-Tobacco smoke greatly increases the risk of PAD, heart attack, and stroke.
+Smoking cessation - tobacco smoke greatly increases the risk of PAD, heart attack, and stroke.
 Smokers may have four times the risk of developing PAD than nonsmokers.
-Stop smoking.
-It will help to slow the progression of PAD and other heart-related diseases.
+Stopping smoking will help to slow the progression of PAD and other heart-related diseases.

 If the treatments mentioned above do not help enough, the doctor may advise angioplasty - the surgical unblocking or repair of a blood vessel.